somros/MHWI_GOACLIM/readme.md

 ### Step 3: Spatial Analysis in R

 Now I moved the annual NetCDF files to my local for development, but it can (should) all be done on loon instead.
-We need to move to R here because spatial joining (e.g. clipping to NMFS areas) can't be done in CDO.
+We need to move to R here because spatial joining (e.g. clipping to NMFS areas) can't be done in CDO (or if it can I don't know how).

 The R scripts provide functionality to:
 1. Load the ROMS grid information and transform coordinates